JimmydeKroon/browser-technologies-2021/README.md

+# F1 live data webapp
+This webapp is an experimental app build using node, express and ejs to display formula 1 driver data during a race.
+The data can be changed from an admin page and the result on an overview page.
+When data is changed on the admin page it will dynamically change on the other page.

+## Instructions (How to use)

+- Download or clone the repository
+- Navigate to the right folder in the terminal using cd
+- Install using: npm install
+- Start a server with npm start

 # EXTRA, Break the Web
 For this excersize i will research 2 web features to see what happens when you disable them.
 The two features are:
 1. Images